-Strengthening youth achievement, providing an opportunity for success through mentoring, case management, outreach and parent engagement.
+To Strengthen youth achievement by providing an opportunity for success through mentoring, case management, parent engagement and community outreach.

 Being raised in a single-parent home with one parent imprisoned, Kara understands the challenges children, specifically girls, face with an incarcerated parent.
 In and out of trouble during her teen years, Kara made the conscious decision to turn around her life and conquer the obstacles that life had thrown her.
 Kara started her journey working with children as a Pre-school teacher and served at Children's World Learning Center.
 Eventually, Kara joined corporate America where she would move her way up the corporate ladder for the next 15 years.
 Even though she embraced the lessons learned and the overall experience working in the corporate world, she always knew her passion and destiny was to go back to working with the younger population specifically young ladies that found themselves in the same type of situations that she once did.
 Kara studied Psychology at the University of Phoenix and furthered her studies in Non-profit Leadership at the Center of Nonprofit Management.
 Kara co-founded, "The F.I.N.D (Families in Need of Direction) Design" in 2013 to help teenage girls and women "find" their way in society and become productive citizens despite all odds being against them.
 TFD became incorporated in November 2014.
 As Co-Founder and Executive Director of The F.I.N.D Design®, Kara is accountable for development and fundraising, board relations, communication and marketing, and overall vital direction and leadership.